Donders-Institute/bidscoin/docs/bidsapps.rst

     OPTIONS:
-      L                  : Label slices with slice number. l [LUT]            : Use a different colour map from that specified in the header. i [MIN] [MAX]      : Specify intensity min and max for display range. e [THR]            : Use the specified threshold for edges (if > 0 use this proportion of max-min, if < 0, use the absolute value)
+      L                  : Label slices with slice number. l [LUT]            : Use a different colour map from that specified in the header (see $FSLDIR/etc/luts) i [MIN] [MAX]      : Specify intensity min and max for display range. e [THR]            : Use the specified threshold for edges (if > 0 use this proportion of max-min, if < 0, use the absolute value)